 3. The first figure(s) of the list number indicate the year of collection e.g. list numbers prefixed ‘18’ were collected in 2018, ‘23’ in 2023 and so on.
 This year the printed list is arranged in alphabetical order but will appear in alphabetical or year-by-year order as an Excel file online.

-4. Rhododendron seed can be kept stored for 5 years or more if kept at a temperature of around 2°C or less, which ours is.
+4. Rhododendron seed and that of many other genera can be kept stored for 5 years or more if kept at a temperature of around 2°C or less, which ours is.

 5. Please use the order form provided and include the item name as well as the List Number, in case of doubt or error.

-The seeds are stored and numbered according to the year they were harvested and it is essential that items are entered in LIST NUMBER ORDER.
-For example, all seeds with a number starting with 9 are listed first, then 10, then 11, then 12, 13 up to 16 which represents seed collected in 2016.
-Do not fill your order form in alphabetical order.
+The seeds are stored and numbered according to the year they were harvested† and it is essential that items are entered in LIST NUMBER ORDER.
+For example, all seeds with a number starting with 18 are listed first, then 19, 20 up to 23 which represents seed collected in 2023.
+Do not fill out your order form in alphabetical order.
 Remember that the seed list is available online in LIST NUMBER ORDER to help you do this.
 Order forms filled in incorrectly will be left until last or returned.